 Transfer groups

-Transfer groups help to make the final beneficiary in a chain of transfers aware of incoming funds before they land in their account.
-This also gives platforms more control over the flow of funds which can be beneficial for reporting and preserving the context of the original transfer.
+Implement transfer groups to associate multiple transfers together and run them sequentially.
+The final beneficiary in a chain of transfers is made aware of incoming funds before they land in their account.
+This gives platforms more control over the flow of funds which can be beneficial for reporting and preserving the context of the original transfer.

-When there are multiple parties involved in a payment flow that represents a single transaction, transfer groups will eliminate delays and create a seamless payment experience.
 For example, if a service-based platform is collecting payments from customers and transferring those funds to the service provider, transfer groups enable funds to flow:

-• from a customer to the platform
+• From customers to the platform

-• from the platform to the service provider
+• From the platform to the service provider

 The service provider will be able to know that their service fee is incoming at the time of the initial charge, while also giving them the context of the processing fees included as a line item.

-Creating a transfer group
+Create a transfer group

 1